vshenoyTT/ResNet-README/README.md

 # TT-NN ResNet50 Demo

 ## Introduction
-Demo is in progress.
 ResNet50 is a deep convolutional neural network architecture with 50 layers, designed to enable training of very deep networks by using residual learning to mitigate the vanishing gradient problem.

+Demo is a *work in progress*.

 ## Details